21 Cheyney Street, Huntley Villa

 James is said to have commissioned this new house and overseen its construction.
 According to Brockett family legend once the house was completed, James Hunt said to William “You can go and live in it now!”, which indeed he did and the Brockett family remained as tenants until 1938.

 The plot of land on which it was built, already had three cottages standing on it and for some reason the new house was built firmly attached to one of the existing cottages, which took on the name Huntley Cottage.
 This plot of land was also owned in the past by the Earl of Hardwicke and more about this plot may be read here 15, 17 & 19 Cheyney Street.
-At the 1892 Estate Sale the whole plot was bought with The Bell Inn by P & A H Meyer of the Orwell Brewery, which also owned The Diggings at North Brook End.
-Meyer’s Brewery was bought by Phillips Bros Ltd the Royston brewers in 1897 and in 1903 Phillips sold this whole plot to Ethel Marion Hunt, daughter of Frederick James Hunt and presumably father financed the purchase and the same with two cottages (now 12 & 14 Hay Street) that Ethel acquired in 1899.
+At the 1892 Hardwicke Estate Sale the whole plot was bought with The Bell Inn by P & A H Meyer of the Orwell Brewery, which also owned The Diggings at North Brook End.
+Meyer’s Brewery and its public houses was bought by Phillips Bros Ltd the Royston brewers in 1897.
+In 1903 Phillips sold this whole plot to Ethel Marion Hunt, daughter of Frederick James Hunt and presumably father financed the purchase and the same with two cottages (now 12 & 14 Hay Street) that Ethel acquired in 1899.

 The Church bought Huntley Villa in 1967 as a replacement Vicarage, having decided that the existing Vicarage (now Cheyney Bury) was too large.
-Eventually another Vicarage was found in Church Farm Lane and in disposing of Huntley Villa the Church first sold off part of the garden to developers Stoeri & Barton on 10 February 1978 and they built Brambling House.
-Huntley Villa itself with reduced garden was sold to Michael and Vanessa Ferry on 24 July 1978.
+Eventually another Vicarage was found in Church Farm Lane and in disposing of Huntley Villa the Church sold off part of the garden to developers Stoeri & Barton on 10 February 1978 and they built Brambling House.
+Huntley Villa was offered for sale separately, with a reduced garden, through Smith-Wooley, who regularly acted for the Ely Diocese.
+It was sold to Michael and Vanessa Ferry on 24 July 1978.
 The present owners bought it on 27 June 2011.

 Owners of 21 Cheyney Street, Huntley Villa